 Tulip ensures separate logins for each admin.
-Authentication for stations is done on a per-device basis based on a randomly-generated shared secret.
+Authentication for the Tulip Player is done on a per-device basis based on a randomly-generated shared secret.
 Once a device is authenticated with Tulip, an operator can use it by entering using an RFID badge or their credentials.

 Tulip Employee Access Rights

-All Tulip servers on our AWS Virtual Private Cloud (VPC) are behind a firewall that limits administration from outside of our IP address.
-Network devices, including firewall and other boundary devices, are put in place by our hosting provider to monitor and control communications at the external boundary of the network and at key internal boundaries within the network.
+All Tulip servers are behind a firewall that limits administration from outside of a Tulip controlled IP address.
+Network devices, including firewall and other boundary devices, are put in place by our hosting providers to monitor and control communications at the external boundary of the network and at key internal boundaries within the network.
 These boundary devices employ rule sets, access control lists (ACL), and configurations to enforce the flow of information to specific information system services.
-AWS has put in place monitoring tools that are designed to detect unusual or unauthorized activities and conditions at ingress and egress communication points.
+Tulip uses monitoring tools designed to detect unusual or unauthorized activities and conditions at ingress and egress communication points.
 These tools monitor server and network usage, port scanning activities, application usage, and unauthorized intrusion attempts.
-The AWS network provides significant protection against traditional network security issues such as Distributed Denial Of Service (DDoS) Attacks, Man in the Middle (MITM) Attacks, IP spoofing, packet sniffing, and port scanning.
-We implement additional security controls such as IDS and IPS system at the entry points into our cloud environment.
+Our cloud providers provide significant protection against traditional network security issues such as Distributed Denial Of Service (DDoS) Attacks, Man in the Middle (MITM) Attacks, IP spoofing, packet sniffing, and port scanning.
+We implement additional security controls such as IDS and IPS systems at the entry points into our cloud environments.

-Tulip uses automatic security updates to apply all critical patches or security updates within thirty (30) days from the release of any such updates or patches.
+Tulip uses automatic security updates to apply all critical patches or security updates to the Tulip Application within thirty (30) days from the release of any such updates or patches.

-Databases are collocated in AWS and open only to traffic from within the Tulip VPC.
+Databases are located within each Cloud Provider and are open only to traffic from within the Tulip VPC.
 Authentication keys are randomly generated.
 Parameterization is used to avoid injection attacks.
 Data is encrypted at rest.